mikebashford/note-taker/README.md

   A website to take and store notes with!

 ## Installation
- * Clone the repository to your preffered development environment.
+ * Clone the repository to your preferred development environment.
  * Run npm install to install all dependencies.

 ## Usage